ossacodes/web-screenshot-api-nodejs/README.md

 # Screenshot API

-A production-ready screenshot API built with Node.js, Express, and Puppeteer, optimized for deployment on RapidAPI.
+A production-ready screenshot API built with Node.js, Express, and Puppeteer, optimized for deployment on cloud platforms like Render.com.

 ## Features